Ali Fazal: 2013–present: Career progression

 Fazal next took the lead role in the psychological horror thriller Khamoshiyan (2015).
 He portrayed the role of Kabir, an alcoholic novelist, whose failed career and relationship forced him to move to Kashmir in search of an inspirational story.
 The film was a critical failure, though Fazal's performance was well received.
 Bollywood Hungama said: "He has a wide range of emotions that effortlessly inhabit his face".
 The Hindu critic Arjun Kumar described him as a "natural performer with effective screen presence".

 Reportedly, Fazal was offered a role in the American political thriller television series Homeland, but he had to reject the offer since he had already commenced shooting for Khamoshiyan and ultimately the role went to Nimrat Kaur.

 Fazal made his Hollywood film debut with a special appearance in the action film Furious 7, the seventh instalment in The Fast and the Furious film series.
 In the film review, The Hindu wrote: "Ali Fazal turns up in a fleeting cameo and before we could breathe in his presence he is ejected out of the scenery".
 Fazal said that he had only three scenes, but Subhash K. Jha from Bollywood Hungama considered those scenes "delightful".
-But it must be considered as a part of the story in furious as the friend of Ramsey.

 Fazal was next seen in an Indo-American film, For Here Or To Go? which revolves around two Indian immigrants who find it difficult to build a successful life away from home.
 The film was played at many international film festivals.
 That same year, Fazal played the leading role in the Yash Raj Films youth studio Y-Films web series Bang Baaja Baaraat.